 Whatever you choose to do on your summer holiday you are sure to find a huge range of activities across the Avoriaz area.
-From relaxing to full on adrenaline there is something for everyone, every ability and every age in Avoriaz.
+From relaxing to full on adrenaline there is something for everyone, every ability and every age.
 Check out the selection of things to do below for some holiday inspiration!

 Archery is one of those sports that people all ages love to try.
 There are archery lessons with qualified instructors every day in the summer from 09:30 to 12:00 and from 14:00 to 19:00 (closed Saturday mornings) at the Plateau Sportif in Avoriaz, available for anyone over 6 years old.
 Kids can also practice archery in Avoriaz at the Village des Enfants and become the Robin Hood of the Alps.
-They will provide you with bow and arrows and you can also take lessons with qualified instructors.
+They will provide them with bow and arrows and they can also take lessons with qualified instructors.

 Beach volleyball in the heart of the French Alps may sound strange but in Avoriaz you can hop on the sand and play a game of volleyball with your friends or family.
-Located at the centre of the resort, the beach volleyball courts can be used free of charge, and there are even beach volleyball tournaments and chidren's activities arranged regularly.
+Located in the centre of the resort, the beach volleyball courts can be used free of charge, and there are even beach volleyball tournaments and children's activities arranged regularly.
 Open every day from 09:00 to 20:00.

-There are bowling alleys in Avoriaz to keep you entertained on bad weather days, or if you're looking for something to do with a group.
+There are two bowling alleys in Avoriaz to keep you entertained on bad weather days or if you're looking for something to do with a group.

 Canoeing / Kayaking